-The TPS2350 also uses a third power FET to provide load current slew rate control and peak current limiting that is programmed by one resistor and one capacitor.
+The TPS2394 uses a power FET to provide load current slew rate control and peak current limiting that is programmed by one resistor and one capacitor.
 The device also provides a power good output to enable down-stream power converters and a fault output to indicate load problems.